Prunoideae/MitoFlex/README.md

 ### 2.2.3 Creating environment for MitoFlex

-Though you actually can setup the environment from the ground, using conda for creating virtual environment, as there may be other tools requiring different environment, and even requirements that are conflict to MitoFlex's, is actually a better choice.
+Though you actually can setup the environment from the ground, using conda for creating virtual environment is recommended, as there may be other tools requiring different environment, and even requirements that are conflict to MitoFlex's, is actually a better choice.

 MitoFlex requires a bunch of packages to run, you can install them in one line like: